September 27, 2017

-- Natural draft – A natural draft cooling tower cools by way of natural convection of the air flow.
-As the air inside the cooling tower becomes warm and moist, it rises to the top in the form of steam that evaporates and the cooler air that is drawn in is left below.
+- Natural draft – A natural draft cooling tower cools by way of natural convection of the airflow.
+As the air inside the cooling tower becomes warm and moist, it rises to the top in the form of steam that evaporates, and the cooler air that is drawn in is left below.
 Natural draft cooling towers are usually bigger and are less expensive to run.

 - Mechanical draft – Smaller as compared to the natural draft cooling towers, mechanical draft cooling towers use the same principle of the natural draft cooling towers, except the circulation of the air happens mechanically by either propeller fans or centrifugal fans.
-The mechanics used in these towers enable one to control volume of air through speed controls that in turn control the capacity.
+The mechanics used in these towers enable one to control the volume of air through speed controls that in turn control the capacity.
 These types of cooling towers can be placed inside a building due to their compact nature.

 Inside a cooling tower, one can find a film media that enable optimal heat transfers by increasing the surface area and the amount of contact time between the water and the heat.
-More the time taken for contact, more water evaporates, resulting in a higher efficiency of the device as a heat rejection device.
+More the time taken for contact, more water evaporates, resulting in higher efficiency of the device as a heat rejection device.
 These further have two types, that depend on the cleanliness of the water and little or no debris in the system: